-Medieval Times Dinner & Tournament in Dallas, TX
+Medieval Times Dinner & Tournament Dallas Tickets, Dallas, TX

 Embark on a medieval quest as you indulge in a feast fit for a king and watch a tournament unfold before your eyes.
 America’s longest-running dinner attraction transports audiences back to the 11th Century-style for a night of jousting, competition, feats of strength and skill, and magnificent showmanship.
 Come hungry and ready for a feast unlike any other.
 But don’t expect to use utensils.
 This is the 11th Century-style, after all!